 Regulatory compliance software can also help mitigate business risk.
 Business information databases make it easier to perform due diligence on customers, partners, and other third parties, matching their names with known entities.
 Such efforts can surface potential issues early on, including attempts at money laundering or other fraud.
 Tracing corporate family trees allows businesses to understand the full risk profile of a potential partner and its parent or subsidiaries.

 Ready access to business data may also allow companies to uncover information about previous regulatory violations by a supplier or customer.
 Such insights can prevent reputational damage that could arise from associating with these businesses if there is a pattern of wrongdoing.

 Choosing Regulatory Compliance Software

 - What risks am I trying to address?
-Regulatory compliance software is an asset when investigating a potential business partner’s identity; but some are not as helpful in making sure your current partners are compliant ongoing.
-Look for solutions that provide the data you need.
+Regulatory compliance software is an asset when investigating a potential business partner’s identity; but some are not as helpful in making sure your current partners maintain compliance.
+Look for solutions that provide the ongoing data you need.

 - What are other users saying?
 Seek out reviews and testimonials to put together an objective view of how well the software performs.
 Is it user-friendly?
 Did adoption result in cost savings or risk reduction?

 Restricted Party Screening, also known as Denied Party Screening, involves screening business partners, including customers and suppliers, against restricted party lists to check that they are not prohibited from doing business in the U.S. Dun & Bradstreet combines a tailored compliance process with robust, risk-based screening and monitoring that can help you quickly and confidently safeguard against risk.
 Restricted Party Screening, available in the credit intelligence platform DNBi, helps businesses perform regulatory risk checks as part of the credit assessment to screen against: